kristinemlarson/gnssrefl/README.md

 - *sat* and *freq* are as defined in this document
 - MJD is modified julian date
 - PkNoise is the peak to noise ratio of the periodogram values
-- last column is currently set to tell you whether the refration correction has been applied
+- last column is currently set to tell you whether the refraction correction has been applied
+- EdotF is used in the RHdot correction needed for dynamic sea level sites.
+The units are

-If you want a multi-GNSS solution, you need to make a new json file and use multi-GNSS orbits, and use a RINEX file that has multi-GNSS SNR observations in it.
+If you want a multi-GNSS solution, you need to:

+- make sure your json file is set appropriately
+- use a RINEX file with multi-GNSS data in it (i.e. use multi-GNSS orbits and in some cases rerun rinex2snr).

 In 2020 p041 had a multi-GNSS receiver operating, so we can look at some of the non-GPS signals.
 In this case, we will look at Galileo L1.